-Rigid Flex PCB is a very famous choice among various mobile phone manufacturers, as it gives them the liberty to make a PCB that caters to the design and specifications they have in mind.
+Rigid-Flex PCB is a very famous choice among various mobile phone manufacturers, as it gives them the liberty to make a PCB that caters to the design and specifications they have in mind.

-5、 Rigid Flex PCB Applications
+5、 Rigid-Flex PCB Applications

 Rigid-flex PCB is also used in the field of medicine.
 Most recently, an invention called the pill cam allows you to see the inside of a person's stomach to examine the internal damage.
-This pill is made of well designed rigid flex circuits that are very effective.
+This pill is made of well designed rigid-flex circuits that are very effective.

 6、Rigid Flex PCB Cost

 The cost of a rigid Flex PCB is very different depending on the type of rigid-flex that you get and where you get it from.
-A rigid-flex PCB can have somewhere between one to four layers of different materials to make up the PCB.
+A rigid-flex PCB can have somewhere between one to four layers of other materials to make up the PCB.

-The prices of a Rigid Flex PCB vary greatly depending on the type of PCB that you want, and the layers that it will contain.
+The prices of a Rigid-Flex PCB vary greatly depending on the type of PCB that you want and the layers that it will contain.
 It means that depending on the type of PCB that you require, the price will increase or decrease.

 Another factor the makes up for the cost of the PCB is the developer or manufacturer.
 Depending on the manufacturer, the price can be reasonable or absurd.
 However, this high price is justified by the fantastic quality of the product, as well as the immense attention to detail that the more expensive manufacturer will give to your work.